-Since mid-1990s, Vietnam has been emerging as a new market economy.
-It has been member to the Association of Southeast Asian Nations (ASEAN) since 1995, then the World Trade Organization since 2007.
-The country is situated in Indochina Peninsula with an area of 330,000 square kilometers, and has a population of over 86 million, according to a national census in 2009.
-After its victory in the American War, which had led the collapse of the South Vietnam regime in 1975, the reunified Vietnam, now with the name of the Socialist Republic of Vietnam, followed the Soviet centrally planned economic model until an extensive reform program launched in 1986 by the ruling Communist Party of Vietnam at its Sixth National Congress, usually referred to as Doi Moi, by both Vietnamese and international communities (Vuong, 2004).
-The country has since embarked on a process of gradually building new regulatory framework for a market economy to operate smoothly, new institutions, and installing foundations for functional markets and the so-called market mechanism.
+Communist Party of Vietnam at its Sixth National Congress, usually referred to as Doi Moi, by both Vietnamese and international communities (Vuong, 2004).
+The country has since embarked on a process of gradually building new regulatory framework for a market economy to operate smoothly, new institutions and installing foundations for functional markets and the so-called market mechanism.
 More importantly, perhaps, the country has taken bold steps in reinforcing its solid transformation to a full-blown version of a market economy.

-1.1.
-Doi Moi - Vietnam's Extensive Economic Program
+1.1 Doi Moi - Vietnam's Extensive Economic Programme

-The traits of the Vietnamese centrally planned economy before Doi Moi, notably in the struggling period 1976-86, was characterized by economists as one with economic inefficiencies, bureaucratism, overwhelming institutional rigidity, and without functional market and market price system.
+The traits of the Vietnamese centrally planned economy before Doi Moi, notably in the struggling period 1976-86, was characterized by the economists as one with economic inefficiencies, bureaucratism, overwhelming institutional rigidity and without functional market and market price system.
 Private property rights, especially productive physical assets, were not formally accepted by laws and regulations.
-The country had remained to be a member of LDCs even a decade after Doi Moi.
-Vietnam's national economy was in severe financial strait, with backward distribution system, and relying heavily on Soviet-bloc financial assistance and aids in kind.
-When the country first selected to open door to new economic program (NEP) and adopted market economic gradualism, its per capita GDP stood at a low level of US\$202, and the total GDP of Vietnam in dollar terms was only approximately US\$11 billion (Pham and Vuong, 2009).
-The signal of "fence-breaking" (or bypassing the existing cumbersome and rigid economic management regulations) and need for an overhaul of the national economy could be traced back in early works by Dam and Le (1981), Ton-That (1984), Kimura (1986).
+The country had remained to be a member of the Least Developed Countries (LDCs) even a decade after Doi Moi.
+Vietnam's national economy was in severe financial strait, with backward distribution system and relying heavily on Soviet-bloc financial assistance and aids in kind.
+When the country was first selected to open a door to the New Economic Program (NEP) and adopted a market economic gradualism, its per capita Gross Domestic Product (GDP) stood at a low level of US\$202 and the total GDP of Vietnam in dollar terms was only approximately US\$11 billion (Pham & Vuong, 2009).
+The signal of 'fence-breaking' (or by-passing the existing cumbersome and rigid economic management regulations) and a need for an overhaul of the national economy could be traced back in the early works by Dam and Le (1981), Ton-That (1984) and Kimura (1986).

 Vietnam's economic reforms brought about by Doi Moi (Vuong, 2004) started with a fairly radical epistemological advance of recognizing legitimate rights of private properties, the private economic sector.
-Simultaneously, the need of removing economic efficiencies, rigidity and dysfunctional market and distribution systems became apparent and imperative.
-Market forces came in place and the economy gradually abolished the old-styled centrally planned economy, which had previously operated based on principles of bureaucratic orders, financial and physical subsidies from the State, and the Soviet vertical pricing system.
-At this point, a shift to a market economy has already been determined by political leaders, and advocated by major economic scholars and local governmental policy-makers.
-In the years following Doi Moi, the issuance of Law on Foreign Investment in 1987, and its amendments in 1990, 1992, 1996, 2000, and 2005, together with the amendment of Constitution of Vietnam in 1992, created more favorable conditions to attract foreign direct investment (FDI) inflows into the newborn market economy of Vietnam (see also, Riedel 1997, Vuong 2004(a), Pham and Vuong 2009).
-The economic conditions have improved significantly due largely to a substantial economic expansion under the open-door policy (Nghiep and Quy, 1999).
+Simultaneously, the need of removing economic inefficiencies, rigidity and dysfunctional market and distribution systems became apparent and imperative.
+Market forces came in place and the economy gradually abolished the oldstyled centrally planned economy, which had previously operated based on the principles of bureaucratic orders, financial and physical subsidies from the state and the Soviet vertical pricing system.
+At this point, a shift to a market economy has already been determined by political leaders and advocated by major economic scholars and local governmental policy-makers.
+In the years following Doi Moi, the issuance of Law on Foreign Investment in 1987 and its amendments in 1990, 1992, 1996, 2000 and 2005, together with the amendment of the Constitution of Vietnam in 1992, created more favourable conditions to attract Foreign Direct Investment (FDI) inflows into the newborn market economy of Vietnam (Riedel, 1997, Vuong, 2004(a), Pham & Vuong, 2009).
+The economic conditions have improved significantly due largely to a substantial economic expansion under the open-door policy (Nghiep & Quy, 1999).